The Pleasaunce, Overstrand, Norfolk, England

 In 1886, Constance (Connie) de Rothschild (1843-1931), daughter of Sir Anthony Nathan (1810-1876) and Louise de Rothschild (1821-1910) and her husband, the politcian Cyril Flower (1843-1907), were looking for a home in Norfolk.

 On the recommendation of their friend, Lord Suffield, an estate with two small villas was purchased by them and a young up and coming architect, Edwin (later Sir Edwin) Lutyens was engaged to design a mansion.
 In 1888, The Pleasaunce was built with gardens designed by the famous garden designer Gertrude Jeckyll.
 The Pleasaunce cost £70,000 to build.

 The name ‘Pleasaunce’ was suggested by Lord Morley to Lord and lady Battersea: “A Pleasaunce is a medieval word meaning a garden with open walkways where ladies and gentlemen may take the airs.”

 The property is grade II* listed.
-In Summer 2015, CE holiday Centres Ltd reluctantly announced that it was to put The Pleasaunce on the market, with a £1 million guide price.Return to Estates listing
+In Summer 2015, CE holiday Centres Ltd reluctantly announced that it was to put The Pleasaunce on the market, with a £1 million guide price; the property went unsold and remains owned by CE Holiday Centres Ltd.Return to Estates listing